-In this 90 minute strategy session I coach you, as a community leader, in defining your Community Stewardship Strategy for managing online groups and/or in-person events.
+In this 90 minute strategy session I coach you, as a community leader, in defining your Community Facilitation Strategy for managing online groups and/or in-person events.
 I will help you lead your community towards radical inclusion and a sense of belonging.

 Together we’ll think through and define the guidelines and community practices you can lead with and achieve community goals.
-We will plan the ways you can nurture engagement and connection, implement community commitments and accountability, and navigate the intense challenges that will inevitably arise (especially online).
+We will strategize the ways you can nurture engagement and connection, implement community commitments and accountability, and navigate the intense challenges that will inevitably arise (especially online).

 You can also use these 1:1 sessions as a team training support or a tune-up when specific issues pop up in your community and you need help resolving or shifting them.